BRILLIANT AGED CARE

 'I too, am capitalising on the object’s capacity to convey concepts, in this case about what the research artefacts tell me about ideal care of the elderly.
 This combination of paintings, collage and assemblages may collectively be described as an ‘installation’.'

-Scroll through our digital exhibition below to discover the artefacts of the installation, 'Brilliant Aged Care'.
+Scroll through our digital exhibition below to discover the artwork images of the installation, 'Brilliant Aged Care'.